-Identity fraud is defined as the process of using someone else's personal information for personal gain - whether financial or non-financial.
-Identity fraud can happen to anyone, and it can come in all shapes and sizes.
-According to the Federal Trade Commission, there are more than 30 types of identity fraud affecting millions of Americans each year.
+Identity theft is defined as the process of using someone else's personal information for personal gain - whether financial or non-financial.
+Identity theft can happen to anyone, and it can come in all shapes and sizes.
+According to the Federal Trade Commission, there are more than 30 types of identity theft affecting millions of Americans each year.

 Don't panic!
 If you suspect fraud - even if it hasn't yet been confirmed - contact a FraudArmor Resolution Specialist immediately at 1-866-923-0452.